-For 185 years, McCormick Theological Seminary has enjoyed a rich and storied history as a noted center of theological education.
+For almost 190 years, McCormick Theological Seminary has enjoyed a rich and storied history as a noted center of theological education.

 Like many pioneers, McCormick Theological Seminary was born in a log cabin.
 With a handful of students and a faculty of two, McCormick held an inaugural celebration on June 29, 1829.
 The Seminary was originally established in Indiana, and remained there until the beginning of the Civil War when it relocated to Chicago, Illinois.

 At that time, Chicago was a city of 100,000 people and a strategic center of national growth.
 It was home to many successful entrepreneurs, including Cyrus H. McCormick, an industrialist and ardent Presbyterian layman.
 Cyrus McCormick’s vision for the city included the establishment of a Presbyterian seminary, and from 1859 until well into the twentieth century, McCormick, his wife Nettie, and their heirs were the school’s financial mainstay.
 Shortly after McCormick’s death in 1884, the school was renamed McCormick Theological Seminary.